ripliveit/riplive.it/README.md

 ##  Continuous integration and Deployment

-All builds, tests and deployment are running against a Jenkins server available at
+All builds, tests and deployment are running against a Travis.ci

-build.riplive.it:8080